*Please note that these are the 2022 rules, which will be updated for the 2023 competition shortly*

 - Proof of age – photo/scan of passport, national ID card or driving licence.

-4. Applicants are required to submit the programme of music they intend to play in each round of the Competition in which they are selected to play.
-Competitors are advised not to but may repeat as many pieces as they wish from one round to the next or not at all.
-The programmes must include pieces of contrasting styles and periods.
+4. Applicants are required to submit the programme of music they intend to play in all three rounds of the Competition in which they may be selected to play.
+Each programme must include pieces of contrasting styles and periods.
+One piece only may be included in both programmes.
 The music chosen for performance in the Finalists' Concert should seek to engage and be accessible to a live public audience.
 All music chosen is subject to approval by the Competitor's Selectors.
 Your programme for each round must not exceed the following time limits:

 - Preliminary Round: 15 minutes (Tuesday, Wednesday, Thursday)